 Marloes Sands is a mile long sandy beach with plenty of rock-pools.
 It stretches from Red Cliff at the south-western end to Gateholm Island at the other.
 Gateholm island is accessible from low to mid-tide as is the small beach of Albion Sands just beyond.

 Marloes is popular with geologists, fossil hunters, anglers and surfers.
-Best surf conditions occur at low to mid tide with SW winds and the best surfing area is towards the southern end, away from most of the rocks.
+Best surf conditions occur on a rising tide with SW winds and the best surfing area is towards the southern end, away from most of the rocks.
 It's a good beach for beginners.
 Dogs are allowed at all times.

 Parking is at a National Trust (attended) car park which is signposted from Marloes village.
 Toilets can be found a short distance along a track which begins near the car park entrance, and access to the beach is a 10 - 15 minute walk along a gravelled bridle path which begins approximately 100 yards back along the lane.

 There are no facilities at the beach, but Marloes village has a shop, cafe and a pub (The Lobster Pot Inn).